elsampsa/home-ethereum/README.md

 I also got a "Seagate Backup Plus Portable" 4TB external HDD drive for backing up the blockchain (~ 130 EUR).
 This way I never have to download the god'damn thing again if something goes wrong.

+**Backup is important!**  I have encountered many times a situations where the whole blockchain goes sour - due to bugs in geth or because of dirty shutdowns.
+In these situations, geth wants to reset the blockchain or it segfaults.
+This can be avoided by recovering a "clean" blockchain from your backup HDD.

 Amount of RAM in the laptop is ~ 12 GB.